bright/bright.github.io/_posts/2015-01-11-frame-video-view.md

 [VideoView Flickering Issue](http://stackoverflow.com/questions/17587476/videoview-flickering-issue?lq=1) <br />

 # Workaround
-To deal with these problems, we can use 'placeholder solution' described in above links. <br />
+To deal with these problems we can use 'placeholder solution' described in the above links. <br />
-The idea is to show placeholder (which has the same color as video background) when `VideoView` is not ready to show content yet.
-When `VideoView` is ready, placeholder will gone and reveals already prepared video without any issues. <br />
+The idea is to show placeholder, which has the same color as video background, when `VideoView` is not ready to show the content yet.
+When `VideoView` is ready the placeholder will go away and already prepared video will be revealed without any issues. <br />
-Thereby we achieve nice 'solid' experience, because user doesn't see how system prepares video to render it, which causes `VideoView` displays black screen or content flickering.
-If you want to observe these issues, try move app to the background (by press home screen button) and after, back with app to the foreground. <br />
+Thereby we achieve nice solid experience, because user doesn't see how system prepares video to render it, which causes `VideoView` displays black screen or the content flickering.
+If you want to observe these issues try to move the app to the background (by pressing home screen button) and bring back the app to the foreground. <br />
 If it still seems to work well, try it a couple of times... it will happen ;)

 # FrameVideoView
-`FrameVideoView` is class which implements placeholder workaround dynamically.
-You don't have to create additional layout for placeholder and put `VideoView` in there, take care about show and hide placeholder in appropriate time.
-It does it for you. <br />
+`FrameVideoView` is a class which implements 'placeholder workaround' dynamically by creating views in runtime.
+You don't have to create additional layout for placeholder and put `VideoView` in there nor have you to take care about showing and hiding placeholder in an appropriate time. `FrameVideoView` does it for you. <br />
-If device running API level 13 or below, [`VideoView`](https://developer.android.com/reference/android/widget/VideoView.html) will be used to show video content.
-This approach should fix most of flickering and black screens issues. <br />
+If device is running API level 13 or below, [`VideoView`](https://developer.android.com/reference/android/widget/VideoView.html) will be used to show video content.
+This approach should fix most of the flickering and black screen issues. <br />
 For devices running API level 14 or higher, [`TextureView`](https://developer.android.com/reference/android/view/TextureView.html) will be used to show video content.
-It provides a lot better performance than `VideoView` implementation, because it was created to show 'stream content' like video or OpenGL scenes. <br /> <br />
+It provides a lot better performance than `VideoView` implementation because it was created to show 'stream content' like video or OpenGL scenes. <br /> <br />
 I wrote [app](https://play.google.com/store/apps/details?id=com.everytap&hl=en) with `ViewPager` where each of three fragments has different video and are playing simultaneously.
-When `FrameVideoView` used `VideoView` implementation there were problems, because sometimes black screen issues appears again when swiping.
-There was also the problem when user swipe to last page and `ViewPager` shows overscroll animation, which can't overlay `VideoView`.
-When `TextureView` implementation was used, all problems were gone and app worked as expected.
+When `FrameVideoView` used `VideoView` implementation there were problems because sometimes black screen issues appeared again when swiping.
+There was also the problem when user swiped to the last page and `ViewPager` showed overscroll animation that can't overlay `VideoView`.
+When `TextureView` implementation was used all problems were gone and app worked as expected.

 # How to use it?